EpicProgrammerMan/Python-Sudoku-Algorithm/README.md

 The "diabolical" file is borrowed from grantm's giant text file of diabolical-difficulty puzzles: https://github.com/grantm/sudoku-exchange-puzzle-bank

+It was also tested on the alleged "hardest sudoku ever" by Arto Inkala: https://abcnews.go.com/blogs/headlines/2012/06/can-you-solve-the-hardest-ever-sudoku

 ## Usage:

 When using the program, you can either: